-Here at Western Oregon University, we serve an incredibly diverse student population.
-Our students are 38% students of color from Oregon.
-Our students are 46% first-generation and 40% Pell eligible.
-We are an emerging Hispanic Serving Institution (24% of our undergraduate students are Latiné) and the oldest public institution of higher education in the state of Oregon.
-We produce the most classroom-ready teachers of any institution in Oregon, and our graduate programs have grown substantially.
-Though we are almost 80% in-state students, we also draw students from many western states, including Alaska and Hawaii.
-If you put all of that together, the varied lived experiences among the students at Western is amazing.
-For me, it's more than amazing; it's beautiful, and I think we are all privileged to work in an environment like this.
+At Western Oregon University, we are proud to serve our incredibly diverse student body and be an emerging Hispanic-Serving Institution.
+Over 40% of our students are students of color, 48% are first-generation, 25% of our undergraduate students are Latiné, and 40% are Pell-eligible.
+We are also the oldest public institution in Oregon and produce the most classroom-ready teachers of any institution in Oregon.
+Though we are 82% in-state students, we also draw students from many western states, including Alaska and Hawaii.
+If you put all of that together, the varied lived experiences among our students are amazing.
+For me, it's more than amazing; it's inspirational, and I think we are all privileged to work in this environment.